 12 Symptoms of Hypothyroidism

-With hypothyroidism, you may experience weight gain no matter what you try to do, like changing your diet and completing an exercise program.
-If you’re stuck and can’t seem to shed any unwanted weight, it’s definitely time to get your thyroid tested.
+With hypothyroidism, you may experience weight gain — no matter how rigorous your diet and exercise program.
+You may even gain weight despite following a strict weight loss program.
+If you can't seem to shed any unwanted pounds, it's definitely time to rule out an underactive thyroid as the cause.

 Thyroid hormones are closely linked with heart rate and heart output and may affect cholesterol levels, blood pressure, and heart function.
 If along with other aforementioned symptoms, you are experiencing heart problems, ask your doctor about the possibility of hypothyroidism.